mrichar1/jsonapi-vuex/README.md

 [![Build Status](https://travis-ci.com/mrichar1/jsonapi-vuex.svg?branch=master)](https://travis-ci.com/mrichar1/jsonapi-vuex)

-A module to access JSONAPI data from a Vuex store, restructured for ease of use.
+A module to access JSONAPI data from an API, using a Vuex store, restructured to make life easier.

 This project was inspired by https://codingitwrong.com/2018/06/18/vuex-jsonapi-a-zero-config-data-layer.html